- Things to Do

 If you’re an antique hunter, check out the eclectic goods that stock the shelves at Hendley Market.
 With its Victorian-era jewelry, vintage textiles and medical instruments, and other goodies weird and wonderful from around the world, this is the kind of place you’ll want to take your time.

 Your tour through the downtown area takes you to Pier 21, where you’ll find the magnificent Tall Ship ELISSA.
 A three-masted barque, the Elissa, built in Scotland in 1877, is one of the world's oldest sailing ships.
-While you’re here, stop by the Texas Seaport Museum and the Ocean Star Offshore Drilling Rig & Museum before getting a bite to eat at Fisherman’s Wharf or Willie G’s.
+While you’re here, stop by the Galveston Historic Seaport and the Ocean Star Offshore Drilling Rig & Museum before getting a bite to eat at Fisherman’s Wharf or Willie G’s.
 Finally, you can end your day with a sweet-tooth-satisfying stop by La King’s Confectionery, a local ice cream parlor and candy shop open since 1920.
 Come on the weekends to watch toffee made right before your eyes, and enjoy a drink from the old-fashioned soda fountain along with some ice cream or your choice of pecan pralines, hand-dipped chocolates, fudge, and more made in house.

 If you think there’s nothing better than casting a fishing line under a luminous Gulf Coast sunrise, you’d better bring your fishing gear to Galveston Island.
 Whether you’re fishing in the bay or deep in the Gulf, you’ll find endless opportunities to catch the kind of fish you can brag to your friends about.